 Why save your natural teeth?

-Now that you know more about a root canal treatment, you’re probably wondering what the benefits of saving your natural teeth are.
 Here are some reasons why it’s in your best interest to keep your natural smile:

 - Minimizing the risk of infection.
 Having root canal treatment done is safer than getting a removal.
-A root canal allows for all of the bacteria to be extracted.
+A root canal allows for all the bacteria to be extracted.
 The bacteria in an infected tooth travels through the bloodstream, and a tooth removal presents more opportunity for the bacteria to reach it.

 - Cost.
 While the initial extraction cost is cheaper than root canal treatment, in the long term, saving your natural tooth is going to be less expensive.
 The costs of replacement implants, partial dentures or dental bridges can add up.

 - It is less painful.
 Despite the common misconception, that root canals are extremely painful, having a tooth pulled induces far more pain.
 During a removal a tooth can accidentally become cracked, resulting in discomfort and the possibility of spreading infection.

 - Maintaining your stunning smile.
 If you choose removal over root canal treatment you run the risk of having your teeth misaligned.
 Teeth naturally shift to fill in gaps in your mouth.
 Even though there are ways of hiding crooked teeth, there are other physical effects that can cause problems, like difficulty speaking clearly or chewing certain foods.

 Maintaining your natural teeth is easy.
 Use the recommended oral care products that your dentist gives you and keep up with regular brushing and flossing and dental cleanings and exams for healthy teeth and gums.